-Move over ‘Star Trek’: There’s a new show at the final frontier
+Move over ‘Star Trek’: there’s a new show at the final frontier

-LOS ANGELES, Aug 10 — As the world clamours for the first Star Trek series in a more than decade, a streamlined usurper with no interest in Klingons is entering the space race.
+LOS ANGELES, Aug 11 — As the world clamors for the first Star Trek series in a more than decade, a streamlined usurper with no interest in Klingons is entering the space race.

 Sci-fi parody The Orville, from Emmy award-winning Seth MacFarlane, debuts two weeks before Star Trek Discovery and critics have been remarking on the striking similarities.